kotatsuyaki/cloud-compute-hw-1/main.md

 There are two "hosts"[^1], analogous to host 1 and host 2 mentioned in the tutorial slides, which are themselves containers running under the LXC container runtime.
 The QEMU guest virtual machine to be live-migrated runs within these containers.
 To make things simple (and lightweight), both hosts and the guest are running the Alpine Linux distribution.
 The following steps were taken to setup the environment and the VM.

-[^1]: All uses of the word "host" in this document, unless otherwise specified, are referring to *host 1* and *host 2* running as containers on the actual host.
+[^1]: All uses of the word "host" in this document, unless otherwise specified,
+    are referring to *host 1* and *host 2* running as containers on the actual host.

 1. Launch containers.

     ```sh
-    lxc launch image:alpine:3.15 host1
+    lxc launch images:alpine/3.15 host1
-    lxc launch image:alpine:3.15 host2
+    lxc launch images:alpine/3.15 host2
     ```

-2. Add a shared mount (where the VM disk image is to be put) and passthrough the KVM device to both hosts.
+2. Add a shared mount[^2] (where the VM disk image is to be put) and passthrough the KVM device to both hosts.

     ```sh
     lxc storage volume create default nfs